-Nationally, there are more than 42 million huseholds dealing with food insecurity.
-The social work program at SC State is examining a school-based program to address food insecurity of public school students in rural areas.
+Nationally, there are more than 42 million households dealing with food insecurity.
+The social work program at SC State is examining a school-based program to address the food insecurity of public school students in rural areas.
 The focus is on the relationship of school-based programs and their effect on nutrition and behavior, as well as developing initiatives that will enhance participation in food programs and access to food to address food insecurity.

-In addition, reserach is underway to show the impact of the international trade policy changes on global food security and South Carolina agriculture.
+In addition, research is underway to show the impact of international trade policy changes on global food security and South Carolina agriculture.
 Limitations in farming technology, arable land and limited water for farming will cause food production to grow much slower than food demand (Koo and Taylor, 2015).
 The imbalance may cause a sharp increase in food prices and malnutrition, both globally and locally.
+SC State looks at the extent of carbohydrate and fat derived AGEs (Advanced Glycation End-products), measuring amounts of carborymethyllysine (CML) and carboxyethyllysine (CEL) from obese (BMI>30) and breast cancer-noncancerous tissue samples from similar age groups and known BMI values.
+The results may lead to better management and development of new drugs for obesity-related conditions and breast cancer treatment.